Weekend Edition (Australian TV program): Sunday Edition

-In its first season, the program was hosted by Peter van Onselen, and is one of four Sky News formats he presents, alongside Sunday Agenda and his daytime programs PVO NewsDay and To The Point.
+In its first season, the program was hosted by Peter van Onselen, and is one of four News24 formats he presents, alongside Sunday Agenda and his daytime programs PVO NewsDay and To The Point.
 Coinciding with the launch of Sunday Edition, the flagship Sunday morning talk show, Australian Agenda, was retitled as Sunday Agenda.
 Seal presents news updates and Thomson presents sport.

 In 2017, Kristina Keneally was added as co-host of Sunday Edition.
 Keneally also co-hosted To The Point with van Onselen.